With Amir Coffey gone, Marcus Carr will get a big chance to reach big goals for Gophers

 After preparing his teammates in practice last season, Carr is getting himself ready now, knowing some intense battles are coming this winter against the Big Ten’s top guards.

-“It’s going to be a big challenge for me, but I’m ready for it,” the 6-foot-2, 200-pound Toronto native said in his first interview since the middle of last season.
+“It’s going to be a big challenge for me, but I’m ready for it,” the 6-2, 200-pound Toronto native said in his first interview since the middle of last season.
 “Definitely one of the things I’m looking forward to is going at all of the guards in the conference trying to prove not only I belong but that I belong at the top.”

 As a freshman, Carr averaged 10 points and four assists and started 27 games for Pittsburgh in 2017-18 before transferring after the firing of Pittsburgh coach Kevin Stallings last spring.